Philips 3200 vs 5000: Reviewing 2 Budget And Beginner-friendly Espresso Makers

-Don’t miss my honest review of Philips 3200 vs 5000 if you are looking for your first espresso machine!
+Don’t miss my honest review of the Philips 3200 vs 5000 if you are looking for your first espresso machine!
 These models have been around for a few years now, and they have gained many good reviews over time.
-But after considering the authentic performance of the pair, Philips 3200 totally has my vote for the win.
+But after considering the authentic performance of the pair, the Philips 3200 totally has my vote for the win.

-Philips 5000 also is a fairly good espresso maker in terms of flavor.
+Philips 5000 is also a fairly good espresso maker in terms of flavor.
 In fact, I prefer the interface design of this model more than 3200, especially its dedicated buttons for quick cappuccino and latte macchiato.
 However, its operation is too noisy for me, and the water tank position is more awkward than Philips 3200.

 Philips 3200 vs 5000: Comparison Chart